OpenTermsArchive/contrib-versions/Yahoo/Privacy Policy.md

 We may collect and combine information when you interact with Oath Services including:

 *   **Information You Provide to Us.** We may collect the information that you provide to us, such as:
     *   When you create an account with an Oath Service or brand.
-(Please note, when your use our Services, we may recognize you or your devices even if you are not signed in to our Services.)
+(Please note, when you use our Services, we may recognize you or your devices even if you are not signed in to our Services.)
 Oath may use device IDs, cookies, and other signals, including information obtained from third parties, to associate accounts and/or devices with you.
     *   When you use our Services to communicate with others or post, upload or store content (such as comments, photos, voice inputs, videos, emails, messaging services and attachments).
     *   Oath analyzes and stores all communications content, including email content from incoming and outgoing mail.
 This allows us to deliver, personalize and develop relevant features, content, advertising and Services.
     *   When you otherwise use our Services, such as title queries, watch history, page views, search queries, view the content we make available or install any Oath software such as plugins.